blacklight/DarkCloud/README.md

 * Retrieve the content of a specific file from the network:
 	$ python client.py -r GET -h <host addr> -p <listen port> -F <remote file>

+# Known issues

+* When you encrypt a file, DarkCloud could fail and return an exception like: java.security.InvalidKeyException: Illegal key size

+DarkCloud actually uses 256 AES symmetric keys for encrypting the files.
+Such a size may be considered illegal in some countries, depending on how the JRE was configured or the mirror from which was downloaded.
+The solution in this case is to download and install the **Java Cryptography Extension (JCE)** for your JRE.
+You should find online the instructions for it.